stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

     _  => a2
 ```

-This solution is another proof of how higher order functions
+This solution is another proof of how higher-order functions
 allow us to reduce code duplication.
 However, the need to explicitly
 pass around the comparison function all the time
 can get tedious as well.